 Anonymous complaints will be taken seriously although it may be difficult to resolve the complaint without full and complete information.
 Confidentiality will be assured to the extent possible, but it cannot be guaranteed if there are potential violations of law.

-It is contrary to College policy for any individual to engage, directly or indirectly, in retaliatory conduct against a person who files a complaint, or who gives information during an inquiry or investigation of a complaint.
-An employee, who believes retaliatory actions have been taken for having filed a complaint or provided information in the investigation of a complaint, should notify the next level supervisor in the chain of command or the Vice President, Human Resources.
+f The College prohibits retaliation against any individual who, directly or indirectly, files a complaint, or who gives information during an inquiry or investigation of a complaint.
+An employee, who believes retaliatory actions have been taken for having filed a complaint or provided information in the investigation of a complaint, should notify the next level supervisor in the chain of command or the Human Resources Manager, Employee Relations.

 Members of the College community are required to cooperate in any inquiry or investigation pursuant to this procedure.

-Procedures:

-It is the intent of this policy to encourage full discussion and resolution of problems at the lowest level possible and in a prompt manner.
+It is the intent of this procedure to encourage full discussion and resolution of problems at the lowest level possible and in a prompt manner.
 The College recognizes the value and importance of resolving misunderstandings and maintaining good relations between management and employees and believes the following procedure will ensure that complaints receive full consideration.

-Regular employees, excluding employees in their initial probationary period and full-time faculty, who have been terminated, suspended, demoted, transferred, given a written warning, or received any other type of disciplinary action; or are otherwise aggrieved as a result of action taken by the College in interpreting or applying any provision of the employment and personnel operating procedures, have the right to appeal the action in accordance with the procedures outlined below.
+Regular employees, excluding employees in their probationary period and full-time faculty, who have been terminated, suspended, demoted, transferred, given a written warning, or received any other type of disciplinary action; or are otherwise aggrieved as a result of action taken by the College in interpreting or applying any provision of the employment and personnel operating procedures, have the right to appeal the action in accordance with the procedures outlined below.
+Employees in their probationary period are encouraged to discuss concerns or issues with their supervisor, including the next line supervisor within the employee’s chain of command as appropriate.

 Complaint resolution for full-time faculty will be in accordance with the grievance procedure included in the Collective Negotiations Agreement between Florida SouthWestern State College District Board of Trustees and the Florida SouthWestern State College Faculty Federation Union.
-Employees in their initial probationary period are encouraged to discuss concerns or issues with their supervisor, including the next line supervisor within the employee’s chain of command as appropriate.

 Procedures: